OpenTranslationBible/open-bible/en-GB/14.2 Chronicles/md/2-chronicles-29.md

 ## 2 Chronicles 29:20

-Then King Hezekiah got up early and assembled the princes of the city and went up to the house of the Lord.
+Then King Hezekiah rose early and gathered the princes of the city, and went up to the house of the Lord.

 ## 2 Chronicles 29:21